codemacherUG/tile_proxy/Documentation/Administration/Index.rst

 The following settings can be made under the extension settings:

-Delete all cached tile if the cache is cleared
+Delete all cached tiles if the cache is cleared
 -------------------

-If this option is activated, all cached tiles are deleted when the Typo3 cache is cleared.
+If this option is activated, all cached tiles are deleted when the TYPO3 cache is cleared.

-Path to error tile png
+Path to error tile png (absolute)
 -------------------

 If there is an error when loading a tile, a standard error image is delivered.
 Here you can define a path to an alternative error image.

-Path to empty tile png
+Path to empty tile png (absolute)
 -------------------

 If an image outside the defined bounding box is requested, a standard image is returned.